OpenZWave/python-openzwave/README.rst

         (venvX) pip install python_openzwave  --no-deps --install-option="--flavor=git"

-- You can update to the last version of openzwave using the git flavor :
+- You can update to the latest version of openzwave using the git flavor :

     .. code-block:: bash